4086449/wireguardvpn/README.md

 ![PortainerHome](../lib/PortainerHome.png)

-In the right taskbar, press:
+In the taskbar on the left, press:

 > stacks